Perry Hall, Cook Campus

 - Study social media’s impact on weather forecasting

 - Discuss meteorology’s influence on culture and vice versa

 - Develop a better understanding of meteorology on an international scale.

-All students affiliated with SAS, SEBS, RBS, and MGSA.
+All students affiliated with SAS, SEBS, and RBS.

 Mandatory Early Move-In and Special Orientation

-Students enrolled in the program will get the added advantage/benefit of being able to move in early and participate in a special orientation program on Thursday, August 30, 2018.
+Students enrolled in the program will get the added advantage/benefit of being able to move in early and participate in a special orientation program in August.
 This will provide first-years and incoming transfers the chance to explore the Rutgers campus, get familiar with the bus system, and find their classes in advance.

 Students are required to participate in a 1.5 credit course, focusing on media messages and scientific aspects of weather reporting, for both fall and spring semesters during their first year of residence on the floor.
 Note: For Meteorology students only you will be co-enrolled in the 3-credit Elements of Meteorology course.